greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-uniform-part-tbl.html.md

 You can display information about partitioned tables in several ways, including displaying information from these sources:

--   The `pg_partitions` system view contains information on the structure of a partitioned table.
+-   The `pg_partition_tree()` function provides information about the structure of a partitioned table.
 -   The `pg_constraint` system catalog table contains information on table constraints.
 -   The psql meta command \\d+ tablename displays the table constraints for child leaf tables of a partitioned table.